 Vampire Thralls are a funny sort of Hero in that they’re very dangerous but mostly rather fragile, and some Bloodlines get more use out of them than others.
-Necrarchs of course get a backup spellcaster or a caddy who can actually fight for their trouble; Von Carsteins get a guided missile of an infantry hero; Blood Dragons get an auxiliary meat-grinder who can go through infantry while your General is locked into that challenge they have to issue.
-I don’t actually rate Lahmian or Strigoi Thralls very highly: the Strigoi one can ratchet up three wounds, which isn’t bad, but isn’t tough enough to go running around on its own in the same way as a 1+ save character can.
-The Lahmian is just… meh.
-There’s very little they do that makes them worth taking instead of a Wraith or Wight, and I’ve already expressed my mistrust in them as Asp Bow snipers (they just don’t have the raw BS to make it work, in my opinion).
+Necrarchs get a backup spellcaster or a caddy who can actually fight for their trouble; Von Carsteins get a guided missile of an infantry hero; Blood Dragons get an auxiliary meat-grinder who can go through infantry while your General is locked into that challenge they have to issue.
+I don’t rate Lahmian or Strigoi Thralls very highly: they just don’t put much on the table compared to a Wight, a Wraith or a Necromancer.

 The Master Necromancer is a popular second Lord for large games and I can see why: they’re a cheap, reliable pure caster and a better candidate for the Zombie Dragon mount than the actual General would be.
-I treat mine as disposable; not to be thrown away harum-scarum or willy-nilly but not to be mourned if he gets blown up either.
+I treat mine as disposable; not to be thrown away but not to be mourned if he gets blown up either.
 I also have nothing but harsh words for the kind of people who take him and three of his little mates and leave the Vampires out of their Vampire Counts army: it puts a lot of Power Dice and Dispel Scrolls on the table but it’s just boring in my book (and since you’re reading my book I assume you care about what I think).

 Necromancers are not mandatory.
 Your table will not catch fire if you don’t include one, neither will Tuomas Pirinen come around and flex at you until you forfeit the game in sheer emasculation.
-Learn well the tale of young McWhirter, who took a Blood Dragon Count and nothing else around the Australian tournament circuit and did pretty well.
-BUT: there is a reason the average Vampire Counts army includes at least one.
+BUT, and it’s a big BUT, there is a reason the average Vampire Counts army includes at least one.
 If you want to make magic a defining part of your strategy rather than a weakness to be eliminated, you’ll need Necromancers just to extend your spell selection and generate dice for your big caster to play with.
-They also carry the essential support items (Book of Arkhan in particular) that keep your army operational, freeing up points for your Lord to spend on fun things.
+They also carry the essential support items that keep your army operational, freeing up points for your Lord to spend on fun things.